Saskatchewan Highway 265

 Highway 265 is a provincial highway in the north-east region of Canadian province of Saskatchewan.
-It runs from Highway 120 to Highway 926.
-Highway 265 is about 29 km long.
+Saskatchewan's 200-series highways primarily service its recreational areas.
+The highway runs from Highway 120 to Highway 926 and is about 29 km long.

-Highway 265 is a major road through Candle Lake Provincial Park.
-Most of the section within the park lies on Candle Lake and it passes through Torch Lake, Waskateena Beach, and Tel-Win.
+Highway 265 is the primary road through Candle Lake Provincial Park.
+Most of the section within the park runs along the western shore of Candle Lake and eastern shore of Torch Lake.
+It services the communities of Candle Lake, Waskateena Beach, and Tel-Win.
 Several campgrounds are also accessible from the highway.